‘Real Housewives Of Beverly Hills’ Scripted? Cocaine Bombshell Has Fans Thinking

 “That’s what happens when you’re stuck on a junk boat for that long together w ppl you don’t really like all that much,” a third viewer chimed in.

-Dorit is new to this season of The Real Housewives of Beverly Hills and fans don’t know enough about her to make such an accusation.
+Dorit is new to this season of The Real Housewives of Beverly Hills, and fans don’t know enough about her to make such an accusation.
 They don’t know whether she would actually do drugs.
 And interestingly, this isn’t the first time that someone has made an accusation about a cast member doing cocaine.
-Just last year, Sonja Morgan revealed that everyone knew that Dorinda Medley did cocaine on The Real Housewives of New York.
-She opened up about it on the reunion show and later discussed it in her blog for the show.
+Just last year, Sonja Morgan revealed that everyone knew Dorinda Medley did cocaine on The Real Housewives of New York.
+She opened up about it on the reunion show and later discussed it on her blog for the show.

 “Friends nurture and help, we accept each other.
 I have accepted her as is from the beginning.
 She is a hot mess everywhere and at any occasion slurring her words and screaming, and I take her the way she is because I love her,” Sonja Morgan revealed about Dorinda Medley after sharing that she does cocaine, according to Bravo.

-“Regarding who does drugs, drinks too much at parties, is an alcoholic, speaks inappropriately when not drinking, sleeps with married men or just for sex and not working towards marriage (aka friends with benefits/lovers), is the best in business, just enjoys their business, or has no business to really speak of, I don’t care,” Sonja added in her blog for The Real Housewives of New York, according to Bravo.
+“Regarding who does drugs, drinks too much at parties, is an alcoholic, speaks inappropriately when not drinking, sleeps with married men or just for sex and not working towards marriage (aka friends with benefits/lovers), is the best in business, just enjoys their business, or has no business to really speak of, I don’t care,” Sonja added on her blog for The Real Housewives of New York, according to Bravo.

 #hongkong continues tonight on #rhobh ???????????? what do you think goes down in tonight's episode?!